 What makes the good picture stand out from the average?

 I think images with a true artistic vision or voice that sets itself from every other image is good.
-Like seeing a picture of the Stature of Liberty… There’s countless photos of that iconic spot, but when someone makes it stand out from the rest..
+Like seeing a picture of the Statue of Liberty… There are countless photos of that iconic spot, but when someone makes it stand out from the rest.
 That’s what grabs me.
 I try to do that with locations like that.

 Where are you from, where do you live.?